Latent Action Priors for Locomotion with Deep Reinforcement Learning: Method

 For the style reward component, we adopt the major reward term from DeepMimic \cite{Peng.2018} as

-This pose reward encourages the agent to match the style of the expert at each time step and is computed as the difference between the $j$ joint positions of the currently trained agent $q^j$ and expert demonstration $q^j_{exp}$.
+This reward encourages the agent to match the pose of the expert at each time step and is computed as the difference between the $j$ joint positions of the agent $q^j$ and expert demonstration $q^j_{exp}$.
 In addition to the joint positions, $q$ includes the orientation of the torso of the agent in world coordinates.
-Using only one style reward term instead of multiple terms avoids tedious reward tuning.

-As we consider only one gait cycle of expert demonstration data but want to match the style throughout the entire simulation episode, we introduce a phase variable $\phi \in [0 \dots N]$ that replays throughout the episode and ensures a Markovian reward. $N$ is the number of frames in the expert demonstration. $\phi$ increases by $1$ at every time step and is reset to \num{0} once is reaches $N$.
+The style reward requires the use of a phase variable $\phi \in [0, 2 \pi]$ to ensure a Markovian reward.
 This phase variable maps the desired expert style to each time step in the episode.

-In contrast to DeepMimic \cite{Peng.2018}, we do not provide any information about the agent's $(x,y)$ positions in the world coordinate frame to the reward or the policy.
-This is because i) we only have one gait cycle of expert demonstration instead of a full episode, and ii) we want the policy to be independent of the absolute position for robotic applications.
+Using this formulation ensures periodic and continuous inputs between [-1, 1].
+The policy receives the sine and cosine of the phase as input.

+\textbf{Baselines}.
+We use vanilla PPO~\cite{schulmann.2017}, PPO with style rewards (PPO+style)~\cite{Peng.2018}, Behavioral Cloning (BC)~\cite{MichaelBain.1995}, and a residual DRL method developed for torque control (PPO+resRL+style)~\cite{Sood2023DecAPD} as baselines.
+In the residual DRL setting, an initial position-based policy guides the expert at the beginning of the training, and is decayed throughout the training process to end up with a torque control policy.
+Additionally, we train a policy with mean action values biased towards the torques required for a standing position of the robot (PPO+refTorques+style) for the Unitree A1 robot, similar to the common approach of reference positions in position control~\cite{rudin2022learningwalkminutesusing}.
+The torques have been obtained from a position controller that keeps the robot standing upright.
+We implement the style reward method from~\citet{Peng.2018} instead of using adversarial-based methods for style rewards, as the latter typically only excels for larger datasets and introduces difficult-to-tune hyperparameters.